Stone shield with mask, Hieroglyphic Stairway, Copan, Honduras. Peabody Museum Expedition, 1893. Photo by Hillel Burger. PM 93-27-20/C855.

 - Type sherd series from Altar de Sacificios, Guatemala, and Barton Ramie, Belize.

-See the links on the left navigation bar for more information on accessing collections.
+See the Research Visits for more information on accessing collections.